Jaycadox/sudoku/README.md

 | Enter                       | Runs the command in the buffer                                    |
 | Left control + LShift + tab | Hard reset, reloads config                                        |

+### Open config directory

+Enter buffer edit mode by pressing `Control`, then type `config` and press enter.
+A file explorer at the config directory should have opened.

 ### Status bar modules

 #### `BuiltinAdd`